 Elimination of Child Labour (Nyanza)Exploitation Kenya

-Prevention of Child Trafficking and Migration through Improved Access to Basic EducationExploitation Ethiopia
+Prevention of Child Trafficking through Access to Basic EducationExploitation Ethiopia

 Children Cardiac ProgrammeHealth Kenya

 Empowerment of Community Income Generating ActivitiesSocio-Economic Development Tanzania

 Prevention and Support for Sexually Abused and Exploited ChildrenSocio-Economic Development Ethiopia

 Frequently asked questions

 - Who and what does Terre des Hommes Netherlands support?